XantreDev/react-fast-hoc/API.md

   - `propsTransformer`: A function to transform the props of the wrapped component.
   - `resultTransformer`: A function to transform the rendered JSX of the wrapped component.
   - `displayNameTransform`: Property for displayName rewrite.
-  - `mimicToNewComponent`: enabled by default
+  - `mimicToNewComponent`: disabled by default

 ### Returns